-- to develop an overall executive compensation philosophy, strategy and framework consistent with corporate objectives and stockholder interests; - to review, approve and recommend all actions relating to compensation, promotion and employment-related arrangements for senior management, including severance arrangements; - to approve incentive and bonus plans applicable to senior management and administer awards under incentive compensation and equity-based plans; - · to review and recommend major changes to and take administrative actions associated with any other forms of non-salary compensation; and - to review and approve or recommend to the entire Board for its approval, any transaction in our equity securities between us and any of our officers or directors subject to Section 16 of the Securities Exchange Act of 1934.
+- to develop an overall executive compensation philosophy, strategy and framework consistent with corporate objectives and stockholder interests; - to review, approve and recommend all actions relating to compensation, promotion and employment-related arrangements for senior management, including severance arrangements; - to approve incentive and bonus plans applicable to senior management and administer awards under incentive compensation and equity-based plans; - to review and recommend major changes to and take administrative actions associated with any other forms of non-salary compensation; and - to review and approve or recommend to the entire Board for its approval, any transaction in our equity securities between us and any of our officers or directors subject to Section 16 of the Securities Exchange Act of 1934.

 Messrs.
-Shanfelter (Chairman) and Daerr are currently members of the Compensation Committee, and the Board has determined that each is deemed independent as defined in the applicable reules of NASDAQ and the SEC.
-The current Compensation Committee met five (5) times during 2007.
+Shanfelter (Chairman) and Daerr are currently members of the Compensation Committee, and the Board has determined that each is deemed independent as defined in the applicable rules of NASDAQ, and the SEC.
+The Compensation Committee met four times during 2008.
 A report by the Compensation Committee is found further in this Proxy Statement.